-The 29-member committee on Thursday voted on the bill, with DP lawmakers against but outvoted by the 14 ruling Grand National Party lawmakers and two lawmakers of the conservative Liberty Forward Party.
+A 29-member committee on Thursday voted on the bill, with DP lawmakers were outvoted by the 14 ruling Grand National Party lawmakers and two lawmakers of the conservative Liberty Forward Party.
 “It may be late, but we welcome the introduction of measures to raise awareness of human rights in North Korea,” a spokesman for the GNP lawmakers said.
-But DP lawmaker Chung Dong-young said, “The bill is ineffective since it does not take into account the unique relationship between North and South Korea and will only give a false impression of pressure on the North
+DP lawmaker Chung Dong-young objected by stating, “The bill is ineffective since it does not take into account the unique relationship between North and South Korea.
+He continued, “(the bill) will only give a false impression of pressure on the North.”

-DP lawmaker Shin Nak-kyun said the bill “could throw cold water on budding expectations of an inter-Korean summit.”
-But the DP did not physically block the passage of the bill.
-DP lawmaker Park Sang-cheon said.
-Park Jin, the head of the committee, “didn’t give us enough time to voice our views and I plan to report this to the National Assembly’s ethics committee.”
+DP lawmaker Shin Nak-kyun said that the bill “could throw cold water on budding expectations of an inter-Korean summit.”
+DP lawmaker Park Sang-cheon said that Park Jin, the head of the committee, “didn’t give us enough time to voice our views and I plan to report this to the National Assembly’s ethics committee.